dialoa/dialectica-filters/labelled-lists/README.md

   meta-data with header-include code needed to style custom label lists in the output.
 Set to `false` or `no` if you would rather provide this code yourself in a CSS file or custom Pandoc template. (default true)
+* `citation-syntax`: if true, the filter will process cross-references made with the citation syntax. (default: true)

 Examples and tests